Thomas Parnell (scientist): Career

 Under his leadership the physics department developed a useful service role, both in providing a scientific base for the Queensland hospital system's X-ray and radium services, and establishing a radon laboratory.
 During World War II, Parnell organised a radio sounding station for the Radio Research Board, which assisted with short wave radio communications.

 Parnell was never able to return to full-time research, burdened by his numerous roles at the University.
 He was Chairman (1919–23) and Dean (1928–31 and 1935) of the Faculty of Science, a member (1932–35, 1938–44) of the Senate, and President (1938–44) of the Professorial Board.
 He was involved in the protracted negotiations that led to the creation (1933) of a massage school and the introduction (1937) of a diploma in physiotherapy.
 In 1935 he was a member of the planning committee for the faculty of medicine, and of a delegation to the Queensland Government that resulted in the establishment of a separate faculty of dentistry.

 While president of the Professorial board, Parnell represented the university on the Australian Vice-Chancellors' Committee.
 He was president of the Royal Society of Queensland (1928–29).
 In World War II he was a member of the Radio Research Board, the Queensland Cancer Trust, and the board of visitors of the Commonwealth Solar Observatory, Mount Stromlo, Australian Capital Territory.

-Survived by his wife and son, Parnell died of hypertensive cardiorenal failure on 1 September 1948 at Indooroopilly, Australia, and was cremated.
+Parnell died of hypertensive cardiorenal failure on 1 September 1948 at Indooroopilly, Australia, and was cremated.

 Legacy

-A major building fronting the Great Court bears his name - the Parnell building.
+A major building fronting the Great Court bears his name – the Parnell building.
 The physics department library which he had helped to establish was named the Parnell Memorial Library in 1948 and was eventually absorbed by the Dorothy Hill Engineering and Sciences Library at UQ in 1997.

 In October 2005 he was posthumously awarded the Ig Nobel prize for Physics for the pitch drop experiment, along with the experiment's then custodian, John Mainstone.

-He was survived by his wife and son, Thomas Meredith Parnell who would later become Professor of Electrical Engineering at the University of Queensland.
+His son, Thomas Meredith Parnell, became Professor of Electrical Engineering at the University of Queensland.